About the Broome Boating Facility Project

 The development of a new boating facility in Broome has long been considered as essential to address critical safety and access issues.
 This is particularly associated with boating launch and retrieval, and transfer between vessels and shore.
 Large tides, strong currents, wind and waves can at times create hazardous conditions at the existing exposed beaches and boat ramps where conditions can change very quickly.

 The Shire of Broome and other key stakeholders have been working on solutions to this problem for many years and more recently through the efforts of the Broome Boat Harbour Advisory Group.
-The Advisory Group comprises representatives from; The Shire of Broome, The Department of Transport, The Yawuru Group CEO, The Kimberley Port Authority, The Kimberley Development Commission and Community boating representatives, through the Broome Fishing Club.
+The Advisory Group comprises representatives from; the Shire of Broome, the Department of Transport, Nyamba Buru Yawuru, Kimberley Port Authority, Kimberley Development Commission and community boating representatives, through the Broome Fishing Club.

 In 2017 the State Government committed funding through the Department of Transport to work with the Broome Community to plan for a new boating facility to improve safety and access.
 The work of the Boat Harbour Advisory Group has led this planning exercise.